ska-telescope/ska-mid-integration/docs/src/developer_guide/testing/mocks_devices_tests.rst

 The following tests verify the command not allowed error propagation for the AssignResources command on various leaf nodes:

-- **Command Not Allowed Exception Propagation from CSP, SDP, and MCCS Leaf Nodes**
+- **Command Not Allowed Exception Propagation from CSP, SDP, and Dish Leaf Nodes**

   - Induces a command not allowed exception in the Leaf Nodes to simulate a failure scenario.
   - Verifies that the long-running command result indicates a failure and specifies the Leaf Node as the source of the failure.